 What Happens After Succession Is Opened

 After succession is successfully opened and all issues are resolved, the court will issue a Judgment of Possession that was prepared by the succession lawyer.
 The Judgment of Possession will include a description of all of your loved one’s properties, identify the people who are inheriting the property, and put third parties on notice about the transfer of property.

 Your succession attorney will make sure that certified copies of the Judgment of Possession are issued for each parish in which your loved one owned property.
 Then, the attorney will make sure that the certified copy of the Judgment of Possession is correctly filed in each applicable parish.
 If this Judgement of Possession is not filed appropriately, it could create title problems for the people who inherit property in a specific parish.

 Our succession lawyers can help you and your family avoid title problems, unnecessary travel around the state, and succession complication headaches.
-Call us, or reach out to us via this website today to schedule an initial meeting with one of our experienced Louisiana probate and estate lawyers.
+Call us, or reach out to us through our contact form today to schedule an initial meeting with one of our experienced Louisiana probate and estate lawyers.